Epicodus-Curriculum/c-sharp-full-stack/3c_acid_databases_old.md

 One of the biggest advantages of SQL database is that they are incredibly stable.
 In computer science, the acronym **ACID** is used to describe the ways in which a SQL database is reliable.
 In this lesson, we'll cover **ACID** and why it is important.
 The content in this lesson isn't required for this section's independent project.
-However, it is a key part of understanding how SQL databases work and how they are different from noSQL databases.
+However, it is a key part of understanding how SQL databases work and how they are different from NoSQL databases.
 We will be using a NoSQL database in the React course.

 ## ACID Databases
 ---